 6. Create multiple YouTube channels

 Creating a number of different channels is a great way to try and make extra money.
 Doing this is tricky though as running multiple YouTube channels can be time-consuming and hard to get right.
 For the best chances of success, make sure all new channels are serving a specific audience and you manage your time effectively.
+Learn all about how best to do this in our guide to creating multiple YouTube channels.

 Now you know all about how to monetize your YouTube videos!
 So what is Lickd?